ksher-solutions/payment_sdk_python/README.md

 # Payment_sdk_python

+> Ksher will shut down the API connection via .vip.ksher.net.
+That make new register merchant will unable to use system over .vip.ksher.net.
+>
+> Merchants are currently connected, Please change the API to connection http://api.ksher.net.

 This is python sdk for integrating your python application with Ksher Payment Gateway.
 Please refers to our official api document [here](https://doc.vip.ksher.net)

 ## Requirement